Grand Mound, Washington

 Grand Mound is a community and census-designated place (CDP) in Thurston County, Washington, United States.
 It was named and founded by Jotham Weeks Goodell, father of Phoebe Judson, in 1851.
 The population was 3,301 at the 2020 census.
 This area uses the 98579 and 98531 zip codes, which also includes Rochester and Gate.

 History

 Founded in 1851, stage service arrived in 1854.
+Known as Mound Prairie, the community built Fort Henness, which consisted of two blockhouses, during the mid-1800s amid fears over potential Native American attacks during the Puget Sound War; the fort never experienced combat.
 In 1913, the Washington State School for Girls (also known as the State Training School for Girls) was created and opened on 70 acres in 1914.
-The school was renamed to Maple Lane School in 1959, and closed in 2011.
+The school was renamed as Maple Lane School in 1959, and closed in 2011.

 In the 1920s, strawberries became a major crop in the area, and a processing plant was built, but during the Great Depression the industry failed and the Northern Pacific Railway closed the Grand Mound station.
 By 1941 the population of the area had grown to about 200 people and the community had a post office along with a store and a single gas station.
-In 1964, the Grand Mound Fire District was formed, merging twice, in 2002 with Thurston County Fire District #1, and then into the West Thurston Regional Fire Authority.
-A new fire station was built to serve Grand Mound in 2007.